stephenverderame/cpp_book/src/basics/comments.md

 #endif
 ```

 `#ifndef` is a preprocessor director standing for "if not defined".
 So if the macro `MY_MATH_H` is not defined, then we define it and declare `powi()` and `powMod()`.
 This is known as an *include guard*.
-The reason we need this is because we might include a header file multiple times.
+The reason we need this is to prevent including a header file multiple times.
 For example: perhaps another header `your_math.h` requires one of these definitions.
 Now a client might make the mistake of including both `your_math.h` and `my_math.h`.
-The client shouldn't have to know that `my_math.h` is already included in `your_math.h`, but without the include guards they would.
-This is because the preprocessor basically replaces an include directive with the contents of the file that's being included.
+The client shouldn't have to know that `my_math.h` is already included in `your_math.h`, but without include guards they would.
+This is because the preprocessor basically replaces include directives with the contents of the file that's being included.
 Thus, without include guards, declarations can be repeated in the same file which will cause a compilation error.
 We cannot have multiple declarations with the same name and parameters in the same file; include guards prevent this.
-The first time a header is seen a macro (in this case `MY_MATH_H`) is defined.
-The next time that header is included the macro is already defined, so the `#ifndef` directive will prevent re-declaring the functions.
+The first time the compiler reads a header, a macro (in this case `MY_MATH_H`) is defined.
+The next time it's read, the `#ifndef` (if not defined) directive will prevent re-declaring the functions.

 `#pragma once` is a non-standard way to do the exact same thing.
 All the major compilers (g++, MSVC, clang) support `#pragma once`, but it's perfectly legal for a compiler not to.
 For portability, use include guards.
-However `#pragma once` may be more efficient, and a compiler that doesn't support it won't complain about it so for maximal benefit put `#pragma once` on the first line of a header, and then include guards.
+However `#pragma once` may be more efficient, and a compiler that doesn't support it won't complain about it;
+for maximal benefit put `#pragma once` on the first line of a header, and then include guards.
+(Now do I use include guards?
+Hardly; I haven't ran into a compiler where `#pragma once` wasn't supported)

-Now we need to define it:
+Now we need to define the functions:

 my_math.cpp
 ```c++